97% of our Master of Chiropractic graduates are in employment or further study six months after graduating Graduate Destination Survey 2016

 * An IELTS (or equivalent) minimum average score of 6.0 is required for non-UK applicants.

-ABB to include Biology and one other Science subject which must be either Chemistry, Psychology, Physical Education, Mathematics or Physics and to exclude General Studies.
+ABB - BBC to include Biology and one other Science subject which must be either Chemistry, Psychology, Physical Education, Mathematics or Physics and to exclude General Studies.

-Grade B and AB at A Level to include Biology and one other Science subject which must be either Chemistry, Psychology, Physical Education, Mathematics or Physics, and to exclude General Studies.
+Pass the Advanced Welsh Baccalaureate Diploma with Grade B/C in the Skills Challenge Certificate and AB/BB at A Level to include Biology and one other Science subject which must be either Chemistry, Psychology, Physical Education, Mathematics or Physics, and to exclude General Studies.

-BTEC Extended Diploma Distinction Distinction Merit to include Biology and Chemistry modules
+BTEC Extended Diploma Distinction Distinction Merit - Distinction Merit Merit to include Biology and Chemistry modules

 32 in Diploma (17 at Higher level to included must include Higher Level Biology and one other Science or Maths)

-Science or Maths Diploma with 60 credits overall to include 45 level 3 credits with 18 Distinctions from Science units, a further 24 Merits and 3 Passes
+Science or Maths Diploma with 60 credits overall to include 45 level 3 credits with 18 Distinctions from Science units, a further 24 Merits and 3 Passes.
+Other combinations equating to 112 UCAS tariff points are acceptable.

 Full-time fees are per year.
 Part-time fees are per 20 credits.
 Once enrolled, the fee will remain at the same rate throughout the duration of your study on this course.